Regional Member Meeting Manchester Economy & Employment: what members need to know now

 Simon Wells, Chief European Economist, HSBC

-The transatlantic alliance that has prevailed since the end of WWII has been upended.
-Global trade policy has been plunged into turmoil.
-Europe to re-think its defence spending.
-All this uncertainty is crippling some investment and spending decisions.
+The transatlantic alliance since WWII has been upended.
+Global trade policy is in turmoil.
+Europe must re-think defence spending.
+This uncertainty is crippling some investment and spending decisions.

-Against that backdrop, the UK economy was remarkably strong in Q1, growing 0.7%.
-But with global trade uncertainty weighing on investment and exports, is the best of 2025 already behind us?
-Higher-than-expected inflation in ‘awful April’ alongside cost rises for firms mean business surveys are signalling stagnation at best through the middle of the year.
+Against that backdrop, the UK economy grew 0.7% in Q1.
+But with global trade uncertainty hitting investment and exports, is the best of 2025 already behind us?
+Higher-than-expected inflation in ‘awful April’ and cost rises for firms mean business surveys signal stagnation through mid-year.

-Meanwhile ongoing strength in wage growth and high labour costs are worrying the many policymakers at the Bank of England.
-Could their “careful and gradual” approach mean a slowing in the pace of rate cuts, or will slowing economic activity indicators mean a steady pace of easing continues?
+Ongoing wage growth and high labour costs worry Bank of England policymakers.
+Could their “careful and gradual” approach slow the pace of rate cuts, or will weak activity data keep easing on track?

-Either way, a number of limited trade deals and rising real-terms household incomes provide some support – and upside risks – to the outlook.
-It’s a challenging time, but it’s not all bad.
+Either way, limited trade deals and rising real-terms household incomes offer some support – and upside risks – to the outlook.
+It’s a challenging time, but not all bad.

 Zainab Hussein, Employment Lawyer, Brabners